TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-When we try to load the website, it redirect to -> `http://caption.htb`.
+When we try to load the website, it redirects to -> `http://caption.htb`.

 So we proceed to add this domain to our `/etc/hosts`: